Do Dooni Chaar: Release

 In August 2010, the film became the first live action Hindi feature film to be produced by Disney India and distributed by Walt Disney Studios Motion Pictures.
-The movie premiered at a suburban theatre in Mumbai on 6 October, attended by the cast and Bollywood stars, followed by a nationwide release on 8 October 2010.
+The film premiered at a suburban theatre in Mumbai on 6 October, attended by the cast and Bollywood stars, followed by a nationwide release on 8 October 2010.
 The film had its North American premiere as the opening night film of the 2011 New York Indian Film Festival on 4 May 2011.

 Home media

-The film will be released on Disney DVD, Movie Download, and On Demand on 26 July 2011.
-The release will be produced in DVD widescreen and include a Hindi language track plus English subtitles.
+The film was released on Disney DVD, Movie Download, and On Demand on 26 July 2011.
+The release was produced in DVD widescreen and included a Hindi language track plus English subtitles.

 Reception

 Critical reception

 Anupama Chopra of NDTV called it, "a film with grace" and commended the film for its "inherent niceness and decency".
 Pratim D. Gupta of The Telegraph gave two thumbs up to the film calling it "an irresistible trip to the movies" that "makes you feel good about yourself".
 Mayank Shekhar of Hindustan Times giving 4/5 stars said, "Full on paisa vasool!
 Dig into the Duggals" while Sudhish Kamath of The Hindu called it "One of the most important films of our times.
 A celebration of the great Indian middle class.
 A landmark in indian film making!"
 Rajeev Masand of CNN-IBN also liked the movie saying "Do Dooni... is simple but lovable."
 Similarly veteran critic Taran Adarsh of Bollywood Hungama called it a "A little gem that should not be missed!"
 Vinayak Chakravorty of Mail Today gave it three stars, writing: "Debutant Habib Faisal's direction works for the way he underplays routine ironies of life."
 DNA also praised the film, saying, "Though the film carries underlying messages of honesty and respect for the noble profession of teaching, it does not sound preachy or demand sympathy for the protagonist family."
 Times Of India rated it 3 out of 5 and claimed it Sweet, simplistic and sensitive.